grafikrobot/boostorg.bloom/README.md

 `BucketSize` can be any value other (and typically less) than `sizeof(Subfilter::value_type)`.
 When this is the case, subfilters in adjacent buckets act on overlapping byte ranges.
-Far from being a problem, this improves the resulting _false probability rate_ (FPR) of the filter.
+Far from being a problem, this improves the resulting _false positive rate_ (FPR) of the filter.
 The downside is that buckets won't be in general properly aligned in memory, which may result in more cache misses.